cbaurtx/ESP32_keypad_rotdecode/README.md

 # keypad_rotencode

-is a library to use several buttons and a turn-knob with rotary AB encoder as ESP32 input device.
+Is a custom component to use several buttons and a turn-knob with rotary AB encoder as ESP32 input device.

-multiple errors regarding ULP fixed,
+Tested with 3 contacts and a rotary AB endcoder.

-function reg_wait_task() not implemented, yet
+License (MIT)